akvrohitvarma/human-presence-detector/README.md

-# 📡 PowDew-Sense: Zero-Component Human Presence Detector
+# 📡 SenseWave: Zero-Component Human Presence Detector

 ### 🌟 Project Overview

-**PowDew-Sense** is an innovative, cost-effective project that demonstrates **Human Presence Detection** without relying on traditional external sensors (like PIR, ultrasonic, or dedicated mmWave radar).
-It converts a core concept from wireless communications **RF Power Density (PowDew) Attenuation** into a practical, functional sensing tool.
+**SenseWave** is an innovative, cost-effective project that demonstrates **Human Presence Detection** without relying on traditional external sensors (like PIR, ultrasonic, or dedicated mmWave radar).
+It converts a core concept from wireless communications **RF Power Density (SenseWave) Attenuation** into a practical, functional sensing tool.

 The system uses an **ESP8266** microcontroller connected to a mobile phone's Wi-Fi hotspot to measure the real-time **Received Signal Strength Indicator (RSSI)**.
-When a person steps between the two devices, their body absorbs and reflects the 2.4 GHz radio waves, causing a predictable, sharp drop in the measured RSSI (the "PowDew drop").
+When a person steps between the two devices, their body absorbs and reflects the 2.4 GHz radio waves, causing a predictable, sharp drop in the measured RSSI (the "SenseWave drop").
 This drop signals the presence of a human.

-### 🔬 Core Principle: PowDew Sensing
+### 🔬 Core Principle: Wifi RSSI Sensing

 The project leverages the phenomenon of **signal attenuation** caused by obstacles.

 1. **Stable Baseline:** When the line of sight is clear, the signal strength (RSSI) is high and stable (e.g., $\approx -50\text{ dBm}$).
-This represents the ambient **PowDew** at the receiver.
+This represents the ambient **SenseWave** at the receiver.
 2. **The Block:** A human body, being largely water, acts as an effective radio frequency absorber.
-3. **The PowDew Drop:** When a person blocks the signal path, the absorbed energy causes a significant, measurable drop in the RSSI (e.g., to $\approx -70\text{ dBm}$).
+3. **The SenseWave Drop:** When a person blocks the signal path, the absorbed energy causes a significant, measurable drop in the RSSI (e.g., to $\approx -70\text{ dBm}$).
 4. **Sensing:** The system interprets this sharp, consistent drop as **Human Presence**.

 ### 🛠️ Requirements